Temne people

 The Temne people migrated from the Futa Jallon region of Guinea, who left their original settlements to escape Fula jihads in the 15th century, and migrated south before settling between the Kolenté and Rokel River area of Sierra Leone.
-They initially practiced their traditional religion before Islam was adopted through contact with Muslim traders from neighboring ethnic groups, with most Temne having converted over time, Some have continued with their traditional religion.
+They initially practiced their traditional religion before Islam was adopted through contact with Muslim traders from neighboring ethnic groups.
+Though most Temne converted to Islam over time, some have continued with their traditional religion.

 The Temne are traditionally farmers, growing rice, cassava, millet and kola nut.
 Their cash crops include peanuts and tobacco.
-Some Temne are fisherman, artisans and traders.
+Some Temne are fishermen, artisans and traders.
 Temne society is patrilineal.
 It has featured a decentralized political system with village chiefs and an endogamous hierarchical social stratification.
-The Temne were one of the ethnic groups that were victims of slave capture and trading across the sub-Saharan and across the Atlantic into European colonies.
+The Temne were one of the ethnic groups that were victims of slave capture and trading across the sub-Saharan region and across the Atlantic into European colonies.

 Demographics and language

 The Temne people constitute one of the largest ethnic groups of Sierra Leone.
 Their largest concentrations are found in the northwestern and central parts of Sierra Leone, as well as the coastal capital city of Freetown.
 Although Temne speakers live mostly in the Northern Province, they also can be found in a number of other West African countries as well, including Guinea and The Gambia.
 Some Temnes have migrated beyond West Africa seeking educational and professional opportunities in countries such as Great Britain, the United States, and Egypt.
 Temnes are primarily composed of scholars, business people, farmers, and coastal fishermen.
 Most Temnes are Muslim.

 The Temne people speak Temne, a language in the Mel branch of the Niger–Congo languages.
 It is related to the Baga language spoken in Guinea.